jy1hd/Report_AMLS_23-24-_SN23156812/README.md

 7.tqdm

 ·Folder A stores the model code (MLP and CNN models) of the PnemoniaMNIST data set, and Folder B stores the test model code (CNN and RF) of the PathMNIST data set.
+（When running the Random Forest model of Folder B, the fit operation takes a while because the CPU is used instead of the GPU, and the data set is a bit large, so you need to wait for a while.）